-Oddly, there are seven birds carved on the south side of the eastern pillar’s pedestal.
+Interestingly, there are seven birds carved on the south side of the eastern pillar’s pedestal.
 But they can hardly be seen by the vantage point that the wooden walkway currently offers.

 Yet again (or rather, for the first time) there are two leaping foxes carved on the inside of both pillars, while both contain numerous other peculiar features as well.

 On either side of both central pillars are what appear to be arrows.
 But from the front (south), you’ll see that they’re actually arms, with hands wrapped around the pillar’s belly!